OpenFAST/openfast/docs/source/user/inflowwind/index.rst

    issued and as needed to provide further information on advancements or modifications to the software.

    The information here is incomplete.
-Please see the :download:`InflowWind Manual <InflowWind_Manual.pdf>` until it has been converted to OpenFAST's documentation style.
+Please see the original :download:`InflowWind Manual <InflowWind_Manual.pdf>` until it has been converted to OpenFAST's documentation style.